 Differences between women who reported "the one situation" and those who did not largely centered upon differences in the characteristics of their experiences (Figure 20).
 Women who reported were more likely than women who did not report to have experienced a penetrative sexual assault in "the one situation" (66% of those who reported compared to 42% of those who did not) committed by alleged offenders who were higher ranking than them (59% compared to 48%) or a member of their chain of command (24% compared to 15%).
 Women who reported were somewhat less likely to experience assaults that occurred on more than one occasion (53% compared to 65%) and were more likely to characterize the incident as bullying (26%) or hazing (17%), compared to women who did not report (14% and 8%, respectively).
-Nearly half (46%) of women who reported the sexual assault responded that the alleged offenders sexually harassed them before the incident (compared to 33% of women who did not report), and 19% of women who reported said they were stalked before the incident (compared to 9% of women who did not report).
-These behaviors persisted after the assault occurred, with 25% of women who reported responding that they were stalked after the incident as well (compared to the 16% of women who did not report).
+Nearly half (46%) of women who reported the sexual assault responded that the alleged offenders sexually harassed them before the incident (compared to 33% of women who did not report), and 19% of women who reported responding that they were stalked after the incident as well (compared to 9% of women who reported responding that they were stalked after the incident as well (compared to the 16% of women who did not report).
 A large portion of the reported incidents occurred while they were assigned to a prior duty station (36% compared to 26%) or a previous command (43% compared to 32%).